 An essential piece of equipment for any laboratory working with noxious gases; a fume cupboard is a large piece of safety equipment that is used for drawing out fumes.
 They have a glass window that can create a small opening to allow for potentially dangerous experiments to be carried out inside of it whilst protecting the user from chemical splashes, dangerous fumes or flames.

 As with the first aid kits; a fire extinguisher is arguably an essential piece of safety equipment that should be present in any environment.
 There are a few different types of fire extinguishers; generally, laboratories will require a few different kinds in order to combat different types of fire.
-The best information on fire extinguishers can be found on the Fire Safety Advice Centre’s website.

 As well as extinguishers, Fire blankets are also an essential piece of safety equipment.
 These blankets cut off the fire’s source of oxygen, helping to kill the flames without needing to spray an extinguisher, potentially damaging any nearby chemicals, particles or equipment.

 Here at Edulab we stock a wide range of safety equipment suitable for laboratory use: